Here's Every Reference in Taylor Swift's New Video

 Dixie Chicks

-During her delivery of a line referencing “real cool chicks,” the camera pans to a wall in the apartment decorated with photos of young chickens — and hidden in its midst is a framed image of the country trio the Dixie Chicks.
+During her delivery of a line referencing “cool chicks,” the camera pans to a wall in the apartment decorated with portraits of young chickens — and hidden in the midst of this arrangement is a framed image of the country trio the Dixie Chicks.
 In a tweet response to the group, Swift confirmed her fandom.

 A telephone